psboonstra/bayesianisotonic/README.md

 this only contains the extra functions needed to simulate the data; the statistical methods are implemented in `functions.R`, described above

-  - `make_figures.R` gives the code to create the figures and tables in the manuscript and supplementary material reporting on the simulation study
+  - `process_varying_data_sims.R` gives the code to create the figures and tables in the manuscript and supplementary material reporting on the simulation study

+  - `vignette.R` provides the R code for running the vignette yourself.

 #### Stan files